espressif/esp-skainet/examples/get_started/README.md

 ### 1.3 Adding Customized Speech Commands

-Now, the MultiNet model predifine 4 speech commands.
+Now, the MultiNet model predifine some speech commands.
 Users also can define their own speech commands and the number of speech commands ID in the `menuconfig -> Component config -> ESP Speech Recognition -> Add speech commands` and `The number of speech commands`.

+#### 1.3.1 Chinese Speech Command Recognition

-Note that, the speech commands should be provided in Pinyin with spaces in between.
+The speech commands should be provided in Pinyin with spaces in between.
 For example, the command of “打开空调”, which means to turn on the air conditioner, should be provided as "da kai kong tiao".

+#### 1.3.2 English Speech Command Recognition

+The speech commands should be provided in specific phonetic symbol with spaces in between.
+Please use the `general_label_EN/general_label_en.py` script in the tools directory of the skainet root directory to generate the phonetic symbols corresponding to the command words.
+For details, please refer to [the phonetic symbol generation method](../../tools/general_label_EN/README.md).

+**Note:**
 - One speech commands ID can correspond to multiple speech command phrases;
 - Up to 100 speech commands ID or speech command phrases, including customized commands, are supported;
 - The corresponding multiple phrases for one Command ID need to be separated by ','.